 How Much Does the Texas Navigator Entity Bond Cost?

-The Texas Navigator Entity bond can cost anywhere between $250 to $1,500 per year.
+The Texas Navigator Entity bond can cost anywhere between $250 to $1,500 per year or $25 to $150 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the bond cost on the $25,000 bond requirement.

 $25,000 Navigator Entity Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 Texas requires all navigator entities to purchase a surety bond before applying for a business registration.
 To paraphrase Texas Administrative Code 19.4002, a navigator entity is an organization that has been awarded a grant by a health benefit exchange to oversee individual navigators who provide the following consumer services: